 Section 4.
 Responsibilities of Committee Chairpersons and Purposes of Committees a.
-Developing Committee Responsibilities
+Developing Committee Responsibilities b.
+Responsibilities of Chairpersons

 Upon assuming office, at the first two meetings, the Student Council shall be responsible for adopting specific responsibilities for each committee.
 This may be accomplished in consultation with the outgoing council, committee persons and/or other available resources.